Here comes summer, and with it one of my favorite things ever: swim season.

 ISR is the new kid on the block in water safety – some people swear by it, others see it as worrisome.
 Here’s the scoop:

 ISR is a drowning prevention technique that teaches babies how to reach the surface of the water, roll onto their backs, float, and breathe until help arrives.
 It’s quite stunning to see infants – just 6 to 12 months old – do this.
-It also works with toddlers, who also learn to roll in alternate motions to get themselves to a pool edge or shoreline safely.
+It also works with toddlers, who learn to roll in alternate motions to get themselves to a pool edge or shoreline safely.

 ISR literature and instructors are adamant that parents understand exactly what the program is and isn’t.
 ISR is not swim lessons and does not teach babies independence in the water.
 Rather, it’s designed as a safety measure and teaches babies survival skills to buy themselves a little time in case of a brief lapse in supervision, which, let’s face it, happens all the time.

 Here’s how it works: most class sessions last for a period of weeks (usually ~6 weeks, but it differs for individual babies).
 Classes are daily and meet for just 10 minutes – because they are hard and intense.
 “This is not water enjoyment,” pediatrician Michael Middleton told a reporter from the Washington Post.
 “The child is being forced to do something they’re not comfortable doing.”
 (Middleton’s own children went through ISR.)